 - 1 shirt, red with logo

 - 1 pants or skirt, black

 - 1 jacket, black (optional)

-- 1 long-sleeved turtleneck or crewneck, white, red or black (optional)
+- 1 long-sleeved turtleneck or crewneck, white, red, or black (optional)

 - 1 name pin (clinical name pin)

 - White or black professional nursing shoes (no open back clogs or crocs); these will be purchased independently.

-At all times, students must identify themselves as a student by always wearing their Northeastern name pin in the clinical area.
+Students must always identify themselves as students by wearing their Northeastern name pin in the clinical area.
 This is a legal requirement.